cgrates/cgrates/docs/tut_freeswitch_csv.rst

 1002 -> 1001
 ~~~~~~~~~~~~

-The user 1002 is marked as postpaid inside FreeSWITCH_ hence his calls will be debited at the end of the call instead of during a call and his balance will be able to go on negative without influencing his calls.
+The user 1002 is marked as *postpaid* inside FreeSWITCH_ hence his calls will be debited at the end of the call instead of during a call and his balance will be able to go on negative without influencing his new calls (no pre-auth).

 To check that we had debits we use again console command, this time not during the call but at the end of it: